zachglick/Ising/README.md

 # Ising

-Part 1: Determining an Appropriate system size and trajectory length
+## Part 1: Determining Monte Carlo Parameters

-  a) A 20 by 20 Ising model was made with JBeta = 0.5 (below the critical temperature).
-Ran Monte Carlo for 10^6 steps.
-Tested different initial spin configurations: all up, all down, and randomly oriented:
+   A 2-dimensional spin Ising model of size 20x20 was constructed.
+The temperature/spin coupling parameter, BJ, was set to 0.5 (below the critical temperature) and 1,000,000 Monte Carlo moves were performed, where each move constituted an attempt to flip a randomly selected spin from the crystal.
+This simulation was performed with three different initial spin distributions: all up, all down, and randomly oriented:

   [3 side by side gifs.
 Each gif shows spins(t), E(t), M(t)]
   Repeated this test multiple times to see if the behavior was predictable:
   [time series with multiple trajectories]